HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

 After preprocessing, the signal is segmented into windows of length *t*.
 The authors chose a window length of *t* = 10 seconds.

-The choice of this parameter is typically influenced by the following factors:
+The following factors typically influence the choice of this parameter:

 1. Analysis objective:
    - If the signal contains fast events (e.g., artifacts, stimuli), and the goal is to make predictions related to those events, **shorter windows** (up to ~5 seconds) are generally preferred.